lasso-js/lasso-require/README.md

 })
 ```

-The `raptor-optimizer-require` plugin introduces two new dependency types that you can use to target Node.js modules for the browser.
+The `optimizer-require` plugin introduces two new dependency types that you can use to target Node.js modules for the browser.
 There usage is shown in the following `optimizer.json` file:

 ```json
 {